-all implement a similar API to schedule execution through the Byzantine committee-designed priority greasy totem pole system.
+all implement a similar API providing concurrency guarantees as specified in the Byzantine committee-designed greasy totem pole priority system.

 For some reason, the IT department often seems reluctant to document which one they are using.

 some example commands that worked for that guy that time,